DenisYaroshevskiy/algorithm_dumpster/README.md

 The copy/move versions are trivial.

-The inplace version needs to know the original number of the underlying iterator (distance(f, it)): it can either deduce it by subtracting the original f or it<br/>
+**The inplace version** needs to know the original number of the underlying iterator (distance(f, it)): <br/>
-can accept a functor to do this.
+it can either deduce it by subtracting the original f or it can accept a functor to do this.

-It also needs a marker to replace the iterators that were already processed (_TODO_: we can not do that by using iterators from that position already).
+It also needs a marker to replace the iterators that were already processed <br/>
+(_TODO_: we can not do that by using iterators from that position already but I have to check performance).

 The iterator range get's destroyed.

 Implemenantation is based on the ideas from Elements of Programming, section 10

-Lemma 10.6 Every element in a permutation belongs to a unique cycle.
+Lemma 10.6 Every element in a permutation belongs to a unique cycle.<br/>
-Lemma 10.7 Any permutation of a set with n elements contains k ≤ n cycles.
+Lemma 10.7 Any permutation of a set with n elements contains k ≤ n cycles.<br/>
-Lemma 10.9 Every permutation can be represented as a product of the cyclic permutations corresponding to its cycles.
+Lemma 10.9 Every permutation can be represented as a product of the cyclic permutations corresponding to its cycles.<br/>

+Basic

 ### binary_search